Jyeshtha Amavasya 2020

 Jyeshtha Amavasya day is observed by following special Puja rituals.
 It is a day to invoke the Goddess and praise her.
 Pitru puja donation and offering food to Brahmins is said to give peace to the deceased souls of ancestors.
 A person experiencing Pitru Dosha in his/her horoscope, or a couple confronting issues of bearing children, or if Rahu is placed in the 9th house, then fasting on this day can bring auspicious results.

-Get the best astrological predictions from our experts.
-Consult them through calls and emails and get rid of any negativity surrounding you or your loved ones.
+Consult expert astrologers and get rid of any negativity surrounding you or your loved ones.